SayanDas07/socketio-chatapp/readme.md

-# Chat Application with SocketIo
+# Chat Application with SocketIo and MERN

 A simple chat application that allows users to join rooms and send messages in real-time.
 Built using React, Socket.IO, and Material-UI for the frontend and Node.js for the backend.